-- Food, drugs, cosmetics, baby formula, medical devices
+- Food, drugs, cosmetics, baby formula, and medical devices

-- A hazardous material subject to US Department of Transportation regulations
+- Hazardous materials subject to US Department of Transportation regulations

 a.
 New York State’s Hazardous Packaging Law

 b.
-Washington State Packages Containing Metals And Toxic Chemicals
+Washington State Legislature Chapter 70A.222 Packages Containing Metals And Toxic Chemicals

 c.
 Minnesota Statutes 115A.965 Prohibitions On Selected Toxics In Packaging

 d.
 Rhode Island Chapter 23-18.13 Toxic Packaging Reduction Act

 e.
 New Hampshire Chapter 149-M Solid Waste Management Toxics Reduction